StraightCurlyCurves/python-module-import-handling/README.md

 ## Issue #1

 The issue at hand pertains to the scope of Python's module import mechanism.
-When importing module A into module B using a relative path, the import operation is successful as long as the execution context is within the project directory.
-However, difficulties arise when attempting to import module B from a main file located outside the project directory.
+When importing module A into module B using a relative path, the import operation is successful as long as the execution context remains within the directory where module B is located, referred to here as the project directory.
+However, difficulties arise when attempting to import module B from a main file located outside this project directory.

 The relative import path in module B, which is valid in the context of the project directory, becomes invalid when the execution context changes to the directory of the main file.
 This is because Python's import function searches for modules in the directories listed in `sys.path`.
 By default, `sys.path` includes the directory of the script that was used to invoke the Python interpreter, which would be the directory of the main file in this case.
-If module B is not in the same directory as the main file, or in a directory that has been added to `sys.path`, Python will not be able to find it, resulting in an import error.
+If module B is not in the same directory as the main file, or in a directory that has been added to `sys.path`, Python will not be able to find the relative path used in module_B, resulting in an import error.

 One could adjust the relative import path in module B to be valid in the context of the main file, but this would then break the ability to execute module B as a standalone script within the project directory.

 ## Issue #2

 In Python, the dot notation in import statements is used for relative imports.
 A single dot represents the current package or directory, two dots represent the parent directory, and so on.
-Therefore, if module B wants to import module A that resides in a directory above its own, it would use two dots in the import statement.
+Therefore, if module B wants to import module A that resides in the directory above its own, it would use two dots in the import statement.

 However, this approach has a limitation.
 Python's relative imports are designed to work within a package.
 When Python encounters a dot in an import statement, it tries to resolve it relative to the current module's directory.
 If the current module is not part of a package (which is the case when the module is run as a standalone script), or if the import statement tries to navigate above the top-level package, Python raises an ImportError.